yersan/mojarra/readme.txt

 The following is a summary of the commands:

-Compile test wars and install in .m2 mvn clean install

 Copy updated JSF jar to GlassFish mvn -N -Pglassfish-patch validate

 Start GlassFish
 mvn -N -Pglassfish-cargo cargo:start

+(Optionally cd into specific test dir with a pom.xml, to only execute the tests in that dir)

+Compile test wars and install in .m2 mvn clean install

 Deploy test wars
 mvn -Pglassfish-cargo cargo:redeploy